-Submitting Department Fire Contact Name & Phone Brian Schaeffer (509) 435-7001 Contact Email bschaeffer@spokanecity.org Council Sponsor(s) CM Kinnear, CM Cathcart Select Agenda Item Type Agenda Item Name Pre-Approval for purchase of (7) Small Response Vehicles Summary (Background) Due to short order-bank windows, SFD is requesting pre-approval for the purchase of (4) Ford F-250 or Chevy Silverado 2500, or similar, diesel, crew cab, AWD pickup trucks and (3) Chevrolet Tahoe/GMC Yukon, or similar, diesel, AWD sport utility vehicles.
+Submitting Department Fire Contact Name & Phone Brian Schaeffer (509) 435-7001 Contact Email bschaeffer@spokanecity.org Council Sponsor(s) CM Kinnear, CM Cathcart Select Agenda Item Type Consent Discussion Time Requested: Agenda Item Name Pre-Approval for purchase of (7) Small Response Vehicles Summary (Background) Due to short order-bank windows, SFD is requesting pre-approval for the purchase of (4) Ford F-250 or Chevy Silverado 2500, or similar, diesel, crew cab, AWD pickup trucks and (3) Chevrolet Tahoe/GMC Yukon, or similar, diesel, AWD sport utility vehicles.
 These new vehicles will replace current small response vehicles that have reached the end of their programmed, frontline service life.
 The current units will be reassigned within the SFD as reserve or non-response units.
-Purchase details: • Cost\$515,000 - Estimated cost for these (7) vehicles, including 9.1% WA State motor vehicle tax. • Delivery - May/June 2023, depending on supply chain interruptions.
-Proposed Council Action & Date: & Approval by 10/24/2022 Fiscal Impact: Total Cost: \$515,000 estimated.
-Approved in current year budget?
-Other budget impacts: (revenue generating, match requirements, etc.) None.
+Purchase details: Cost\$515,000 - Estimated cost for these (7) vehicles, including 9.1% WA State motor vehicle tax.
+Delivery - May/June 2023, depending on supply chain interruptions.
+Proposed Council Action & Approval by 10/24/2022 Date: Fiscal Impact: Total Cost: \$515,000 estimate Approved in current year budg Funding Source  One-time 🗆 Recurring Specify funding source: Fire SIP Capital Reserves Expense Occurrence  One-time 🗌 Recurring Other budget impacts: (revenue generating, match requirements, etc.) None.
 Operations Impacts What impacts would the proposal have on historically excluded communities?
-These vehicles will be utilized in all areas of the City of Spokane.
+These vehicles will be utilized in n all areas of the City of Spokane These vehicles will be utilized in all areas of the City of Spokane.
 How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
 Collected data will primarily focus on response time and number of patients transported.
 These metrics apply to all groups equally.
 How will data be collected regarding the effectiveness of this program, policy or product to ensure it is the right solution?
+Fuel expense data and maintenance costs will be monitored to ensure they are meeting data projections on fleet efficiency.
+Patient care data is collected via Patient Care Reports.